-Starting June 4, 2014, enjoy a visit to the theater with a Downeaster Maine State Music Theater Package!
+Enjoy a visit to the theater with a Downeaster Maine State Music Theater Package!
 Ride in comfort to enjoy quality shows all summer long.
-Don’t miss out on our Rail, Land & Sail Spectacular with the Maine Eastern Railroad with a 5-day, 4-night ride from Brunswick to Rockland/Camden to Portland.
-Visit Downeaster Packages for more info.

 For those with more culinary interests, with nearly 60 restaurants to choose from, Brunswick has become a premier destination for uniquely diverse dining.
 Within walking distance of the Brunswick station is an eclectic mix of coffee houses, gelaterias, wine bars, taverns, sandwich shops and restaurants offering a tasty array of choices that will please every mood and palate.